rustedsword/poor_base/README.md

 ### make_merged_array(var_name, arr1, arr2, ..., arrn)
 Creates an array with name (var_name) with size of all provided arrays and copies all these arrays' data into it.
 All source arrays should have same type and should not overlap.
+If at least one of source arrays is VLA or pointer to VLA, then merged array will be VLA too.
 ```c
 make_merged_array(data,
                  ((int[]){0,1,2,3}),